marshallswain/feathers-pinia/docs/guide/use-find.md

 Look how much longer the imperative code is!
 We had to manually tell `useFind` to update the date in each set of params.
 Then we had to manually command each one to fetch the new data.
 With declarative-minded code, we can change the `date` as the source of truth.
 When it receives a `computed` property, `useFind` knows to re-fetch when changes occur.

 So is it better to write declarative code?
-The answer is "maybe".
+The answer is usually yes.
 It often makes the most sense to write declarative code, but some situations will work better with imperative code.
 When writing in Vue, sometimes declarative code will lead to infinite loops.
 If you have three computed variables that watch each other, they will run forever.
-This code would create a loop (actually the code probably wouldn't run because `c` is being used before it's declared, but let's pretend it can run):
+This code would create an infinite loop:

 ```ts
 const a = computed(() => c.value + 1)